-Five new developments to know about Russia's war in Ukraine
+Six new developments to know about Russia's war in Ukraine

 Previous missile strikes on Ukrainian territory have targeted the country's energy infrastructure, causing massive water and power cuts.

 "Our defence forces are preparing, the whole state is preparing," Zelenskyy said.
+"And as long as they have missiles, they, unfortunately, will not calm down."

 "We are working out all the scenarios, including with Western partners," he added, calling on Ukrainians to pay attention to anti-aircraft warnings.